rspace-os/protocols-java-client/Readme.md

 - Lombok - used for POJO classes
 - Jackson - used for marshalling/unmarshalling annotations
-- Apache Commons IO/Lang - utilities.
+- Apache Commons IO/Lang - utilities
 - JUnit 5

 ### Building